- 2018 Motorcycle Tours

 *Evening meals in Sapa & Hanoi (excluding first evening in Hanoi) are not included as this is free time for you to explore at your own leisure.
-Meals & drinks provided free of charge on flight (check with airline).
 Lunch not included.
-All alcoholic & soft drinks at meal times to be paid for by the riders.
+All alcoholic & soft drinks at meal times to be paid for by the customers.
 Tour groups less than 6 will carry own luggage in dry bag strapped to bike.
 More than 6 in a group a 4×4 support vehicle will be included or there is an option to hire a driver and vehicle, including fuel for $100 per day split between the group where there is less than 6 in total

 WHAT IS THE SEAT HEIGHT OF THE BIKES?

 The seat height varies depending on which bike you choose but on average they are 80 – 84cm.
 At 5’9″ tall and with a 29″ inside leg, a rider is able to sit on the bike with knees slightly bent and feet on the floor